antonblanchard/microwatt/README.md

 ## Issues

-This is functional, but very simple.
-We still have quite a lot to do:

-- There are a few instructions still to be implemented
+- There are a few instructions still to be implemented:
-- Need to add caches and bypassing (in progress)
-- Need to add supervisor state (in progress)
+  - Vector/VMX/VSX